incubiq/osais_ai_cnet/readme.txt

 docker push yeepeekoo/public:ai_cnet

-// how to run it alongside a GATEWAY docker run -d --name ai_cnet --gpus all --publish 5108:5108 --env-file env_docker_local yeepeekoo/public:ai_cnet
+// how to run it alongside a GATEWAY docker run -d --name ai_cnet --gpus all --publish 5108:5108 --env-file env_local yeepeekoo/public:ai_cnet

 // how to run as VAI locally
 1/ copy content of env_vai into env_local